noah-barkol/Automated-Garage-Parking-Assistant/README.md

 | 🟧 Yellow / Orange | Distance < 83 in (210.82 cm) OR Distance == 0 | Getting close — Distance feeback is 0 when sensor detects windshield|
 | 🟥 Red | Distance < 66 in (167.64 cm) | Perfect parking range |

 After the car remains parked for several seconds, the LED strip automatically turns off to conserve power.
 When the car moves again, the system detects motion and reactivates LED feedback.

 ---

 ## Features

-- Compact, ceiling-mounted setup
+- Ceiling-mounted setup
 - Accurate LiDAR distance measurement with the TFmini Plus
 - Dynamic RGB LED guidance based on distance thresholds
-- Automatic standby mode for energy efficiency
+- Automatic functionality for energy efficiency
-- Built with Arduino Nano ESP32 for fast processing and optional Wi-Fi functionality
 - Ideal for tight garage spaces and DIY smart home integrations

 ---